RVHD and RVHD2

 Suddenly deceased bunny

 (Pictured: A suddenly deceased bunny in my barn.
 There was not a mark on it - no visible reason for death.
-It is a shock to suddenly discover rabbits either dead or dying with no apparent cause.)
+It is a shock to suddenly discover rabbits either dead or dying with no apparent cause.
+This was NOT a case of RVHD but of gastroenteritis.)

 Karen Sez: